-- Store self-inflating roll matts rolled out with the valve open. - Keep the elastic straps that came with the mat, or other elastic, to tie up.
+- 1. Store self-inflating roll matts rolled out with the valve open. - 2.
+Keep the elastic straps that came with the mat, or other elastic, to tie up.
 Don't use string to tie it up. - 3.
 If your mat is outside your bag, don't risk keeping tent poles in the middle.
 If you choose to store spare clothes in it, ensure they cannot fall out or get wet.

 - 1. Use multiple layers not one expensive item.
-Layers allow flexibility to regulate body temperature and stay dry. - 2.
-Avoid cotton hoodies, tracksuit bottoms or jeans as they all retain moisture when wet and will weigh you down. - 3.
+Layers allow flexibility to regulate body temperature and stay dry. - and will weigh you down. - 3.
 Choose garments with zipped pockets so that you can stash valuables. - 4.
 A full zip mid layer fleece instead of a zip neck is always a good choice as it is easier to get on and off. - 5.
 Think about what other clothes you'll need for your expedition, such as gloves and nightwear.
 You'll probably own these already.

-Technical clothing
+lechnical clothing